GROB 102 Astir CS PRESOLO TEST – N127SS / SN 1348

 Things to know before flying the GROB 102

 Spoilers are more effective than a Blanik.
-Use only about one half flaps until you are use to them.
+Use only about one half spoilers until you are accustomed to them.
 Full spoilers drop the plane like a rock.

 View out front has affect of making it seem it is more nose down than it is.
 Therefore the aircraft appears to be going faster than it is.